fudgebucket27/PoseidonSharp/README.md

 # PoseidonSharp
 ## Intro
-PoseidonSharp is a C# Poseidon hashing/signing library used for hashing/signing requests to the Loopring API.
+PoseidonSharp is a C# Poseidon hashing and EDDSA signing library used for hashing/signing requests to the Loopring API.

 [Loopring](https://loopring.io/#/) is a layer 2 scaling solution for Ethereum.